Ghost bike: Memorial bikes

 Similar projects began in Pittsburgh in 2004, New York City in 2005, Seattle in 2005, Albuquerque in 2010, and Toronto in 2006.
 In August 2005, nearly 40 ghost bikes were placed throughout Seattle to draw awareness to locations of crashes, near-misses, and poor road conditions.
 A ghost bike in Dupont Circle, Washington, D.C., commemorating a rider killed by a garbage truck in 2008, remained for a full year.
 When it was removed by city employees, friends of the rider replaced it with 22 ghost bikes, one on every lamppost.
 London Ghostcycle was active in 2005 and 2006.
 There have been similar projects in dozens of other cities worldwide.
-A bike memorial project was started in Durham, North Carolina, in 2013 to commemorate the death of two prominent cyclist and bicycle safety advocates.
+A bike memorial project was started in Durham, North Carolina, in 2013 to commemorate the deaths of two prominent cyclists and bicycle-safety advocates.

-In late 2013 and early 2014, the Houston Ghost Bike Group has placed 47 ghost bikes to raise awareness during an especially deadly string of traffic violence involving automobiles taking place in Houston, many of them hit and run.
-Later in 2014 they were working on 13 more bikes to bring the list of deaths in recent years up to date.
+In late 2013 and early 2014, the Houston Ghost Bike Group placed 47 ghost bikes to raise awareness during an especially deadly period of traffic collisions in Houston, many of them hit-and-runs.
+Later in 2014 the group was preparing 13 more bikes to bring the list of recent deaths up to date.

 As of 2017 there were over 630 ghost bikes that have appeared in over 210 locations throughout the world.
 No single entity governs the installation of all ghost bikes, and they are sometimes removed by those who dislike the practice.

 Opposition

-While ghost bikes are put in place to memorials and reminders, there are people out there who do not agree with them or their messaging.
-There are groups of people who deem this memorials as inappropriate and not belonging of beside the road because it makes it more difficult to maintain the road.
-However, due to the fact that these bicycles are not obstructing the road nor the visibility of any street sign, the bicycles are not usually removed.
+Although ghost bikes are put in place as memorials, there are those who do not agree with them or their messages.
+One objection is that setting them in or beside the road may impede road maintenance.
+However, as long as they do not obstruct the road or obscure street signs, the bicycles are not usually removed.